-2.4.10 The proportion of residents of working age (those aged between 16 and 64) in the Borough with a degree level qualification has increased from 33.4% in 2011 to 51.9% in 2018.
-This represents the highest proportion (those aged between 16 and 64) attaining this level of qualification in the Borough since 2004 and is also significantly above the south east and national percentages.
-However, this is an exception to the general trend for the proportion attaining this level of qualification in the Borough to be close to the national percentage figures and below the regional percentage figures.
+2.4.8 The proportion of residents of working age (those aged between 16 and 64) in the Borough with a degree level qualification has fluctuated since 2011 but has been relatively close to the regional and national recorded levels during most of the years up to 2019.
 Table 2.3 provides further details of the qualifications achieved by the Borough's residents aged 16-64.